reachmesrividyap-GH/Mira-ProjectIntelligenceAssistant/README.md

-# Mira — AI-Powered Project Management Assistant
+# Mira — AI-Powered Project Intelligence Assistant

 Mira is a multi-agent, RAG-grounded project-intelligence assistant built entirely in [n8n](https://n8n.io/).
 It ingests a project's own source documents (project description, timeline, task board, risk register) into a Pinecone vector index, then serves plan generation, risk assessment, weekly status reporting, stakeholder update drafting, and daily milestone alerting on top of that grounded data — with a deterministic (non-LLM) verification layer behind every agent so its own claims about dates, counts, and statuses are checked in code rather than trusted at face value.